TimTam5566/plottwist_front_end/README.md

     -   The fundraiser the pledge is for (done)
     -   The supporter/user (i.e. who created the pledge) (done)
     -   Whether the pledge is anonymous or not (done)
-    -   A comment to go along with the pledge
+    -   A comment to go along with the pledge (done)

- Implement suitable update/delete functionality, e.g. should a fundraiser owner be allowed to update its description?
+ Implement suitable update/delete functionality, e.g. should a fundraiser owner be allowed to update its description?(done)

- Implement suitable permissions, e.g. who is allowed to delete a pledge?
+ Implement suitable permissions, e.g. who is allowed to delete a pledge?  (done)

  Return the relevant status codes for both successful and unsuccessful requests to the API.
+CHECK

  Handle failed requests gracefully (e.g. you should have a custom 404 page rather than the default error page).
+CHECK

- Use Token Authentication, including an endpoint to obtain a token along with the current user's details.
+ Use Token Authentication, including an endpoint to obtain a token along with the current user's details. (done)

  Implement responsive design.
+(CHECK)

 Additional Notes
 No additional libraries or frameworks, other than what we use in class, are allowed unless approved by the Lead Mentor.